xintongsong/flink-1/docs/dev/connectors/streamfile_sink.md

 Old buckets can still receive new records as the bucketing policy is evaluated on a per-record basis.

+### Part file configuration

+The filenames of the part files could be defined using `OutputFileConfig`, this configuration contain a part prefix and part suffix, that will be used with the parallel subtask index of the sink and a rolling counter.
+For example for a prefix "prefix" and a suffix ".ext" the file create will have a name "prefix-1-17.ext" containing the data from subtask 1 of the sink and is the 17th bucket created by that subtask.

 ## File Formats

 The `StreamingFileSink` supports both row-wise and bulk encoding formats, such as [Apache Parquet](http://parquet.apache.org).